Osteoarthritis of the hip (coxarthrosis) - everything you need to know

 3. Imaging

-• X-ray: Depiction of cartilage thickness.
+• X-ray: Visualization of cartilage thickness.

-• Ultrasound: diagnosis of joint effusions.
+• Ultrasound: Diagnosis of joint effusions.

 Treatment of hip osteoarthritis